 Shadowland: Battle for the Soul of New York

 With seemingly no explanation needed for his return from the dead in main 616 continuity (probably because it was the worst decision ever made by a Punisher writer), Punisher returns to give supporting fire to New York's greatest street level heroes as Daredevil Matt Murdock becomes the unlikely villain of the new age, post-Dark Reign/The List, Seige and Fear Itself.

 Much of the world is still shaken from the events of the past few story arcs, especially the Man Without Fear, who was devastated by the actions of Bullseye, who was sent to assassinate him by none other than Norman Osborn.
 Although Bullseye failed to see Daredevil dead, the way in which he saw fit to do it saw to the deaths of over a hundred civilians living inside a tenement rigged with explosives.

 Tortured over his inability to save them, he is summoned to become The Hand's new champion and leader.
 Seeking out Daredevil, Bullseye escapes captivity and hunts him down where a showdown unwittingly leads to Daredevil breaking Bullseye's arms before murdering the same way he once murdered Elektra.

-Witnessing this are Aengers Luke Cage and Iron Fist, sent by Captain America, who chooses not to invole himself for fear of it seeming too heavy handed a gesture towards his allies.
+Witnessing this are Avengers Luke Cage and Iron Fist, sent by Captain America, who chooses not to involve himself for fear of it seeming too heavy handed a gesture towards his allies.